 Our Partners and Sponsors

-SeniorNavigator is a 501c3 not-for-profit, free public service for Virginians.
-To cover the expense of operating, SeniorNavigator relies on contributions from organizations in Virginia that have made a commitment to improving the lives of seniors, caregivers, and adults with disabilities in their community.
-Without the help of these organizations, SeniorNavigator could not provide its valuable service throughout the Commonwealth.
-To learn more about the sponsors and partners that support SeniorNavigator’s mission, click on the following links or scroll down the page.
+We are a 501c3 not-for-profit, free public service for Virginians.
+To cover the expense of operating, we rely on contributions from organizations in Virginia that have made a commitment to improving the lives of older adults, people with disabilities, veterans, and their caregivers and families.
+Without the help of these organizations, we could not provide our valuable services throughout the Commonwealth.
+To learn more about the sponsors and partners that support our mission, click on the following links or scroll down the page.

 Although it is no longer in operation, The AOL Time Warner Foundation sought to use the power of media, communications and information technology to serve the public interest and strengthen society.
 The Foundation built innovative and sustainable programs in four priority areas: Equipping Children for a Better Future; Extending Internet Benefits to All; Engaging Communities in the Arts; and Empowering Citizens and Civic Participation.
 SeniorNavigator is proud and thankful to have received seed funding from the AOL Time Warner Foundation.

 Bon Secours Health System is known as the leading healthcare system in providing compassionate and innovative care for the whole person.
 Founded on the religious and moral principles of the Sisters of Bon Secours in Paris in 1824, the mission of Bon Secours is to bring compassion to healthcare and to be good help to those in need.